 Coconut milk boasts a whole host of nutritional benefits.
-It’s rich in fiber, as well as Vitamin C, Vitamin E, and an assortment of B vitamins.
+It’s rich in fiber, vitamins C, E, and multiple B vitamins.

 Coconut milk also includes iron and selenium.